Follow us to see how we impact Albertans:

 What is the Impact Centre?

 First and foremost, it’s AMAZING.
-Our amazing Impact Centre is the central hub for all of our sustainability initiatives and commercial service teams.
-With this location, we are able to provide an outlet store where you can purchase last chance items by the pound, and a furniture store that has an abundance of pieces at low prices.
+Our amazing Impact Centre is the central hub for all of our sustainability initiatives and outlet store.
+At this location, you can purchase last chance items by the pound, and a furniture store that has an abundance of pieces at low prices.

-On top of our retail outlets, we house the Repair for Good program which upcycles broken and discarded furniture, we also sort, break down, and provide plastic to vendors who create new products, and our commercial services team creates a variety of repurposed products such as cleaning cloths and crayons.
+On top of our retail outlets, we house the Repair for Good program which upcycles broken and discarded furniture, we also sort, break down, and provide plastic to vendors who create new products, and our Goodwill @ Work team creates a variety of repurposed products such as cleaning cloths and crayons.
 Learn more about the Impact Centre and its programs, here.

 What happens to unsold items at Goodwill?

-Goodwill Alberta is dedicated to keeping items out of the landfill.
-Therefore, all unsold items at Goodwill are shipped to other locations, stores or businesses to be sold, recycled or upcycled.
+Goodwill Industries of Alberta is dedicated to keeping items out of the landfill.
+Therefore, all unsold items at Goodwill are shipped to other locations, stores or businesses to be sold, repurposed or upcycled.

 What does Goodwill do with clothes they can’t sell?